-Te Reo Māori Entry Criteria: Year 10 Māori automatic entry and/or those who are able to demonstrate a real and committed a Entry will be at the discretion of the Teacher in Charge and will involve an interview - kanohi ki te Sacred Heart Торіс Descriptor Assessments Certificate Spoken Language Whakarongo kia mōhio ki te reo o tōna ao.
+Te Reo Māori Entry Criteria: Year 10 Māori automatic entry and/or those who are able to demonstrate a real and committed Entry will be at the discretion of the Teacher in Charge and will involve an interview - kanohi ki to Sacred Heart Торіс Descriptor Assessments Certificate 11MAO Spoken Language Whakarongo kia mōhio ki te reo o tōna ao.
 The student understands spoken language from familiar contexts.
-11MAO HOD: Mr Ben Christie Spoken Topic Kōrero kia whakamahi i te reo o tōna ao.
+HOD: Mr Ben Christie Spoken Topic Kōrero kia whakamahi i te reo o tōna ao.
 The student is able to speak on a topic from familiar contexts.
 Assessments will be based on a Written Language Pānui kia mōhio ki te reo o tōna ao.
 The student understands written language from familiar contexts. combination of exams, tests, and practicals as appropriate for the course Written Topic Tuhi i te reo o tōna ao.
 The student is able to write on a topic from familiar contexts.
-You will learn: • The Sacred Heart Certificate Course aims to improve students' ability in both written and spoken Māori tical structures of Year 10 are built on, in order to allow students to gain greater fluency in their spee erse with Te Reo Māori speakers in familiar social situations and cope with some less familiar ones ch and writing.
-By the end of this year māori language patterns spontaneously They show a willingness to experiment with new language and to read independently They can write short passages, personal letters, and simple formal letters in Te Reo Māori Students are increation contexts asingly confident in using a range of strategies for learning Te Reo Māori and for communicating with h others in predominantly Maori social Where does this cou • Sacred Heart Cert irse lead? ificate Te Reo Māori is a requirement for advancement to Level 2 Te Reo Māori
+You will learn: • The Sacred Heart You will learn: The Sacred Heart Certificate Course aims to improve students' ability in both written and spoken Māori • The basic grammatical structures of Year 10 are built on, in order to allow students to gain greater fluency in their speech and writing.
+By the end of this year students can converse with Te Reo Māori speakers in familiar social situations and cope with some less familiar ones They can use basic Māori language patterns spontaneously gness to experiment with new language and to read independently They can write sho ort passages, personal letters, and simple formal letters in Te Reo Māori Students are increation contexts asingly confident in using a range of strategies for learning Te Reo Māori and for communicating wit th others in predominantly Māori social Where does this cou • Sacred Heart Cert i rse lead? ificate Te Reo Māori is a requirement for advancement to Level 2 Te Reo Māori